Early Origins of the Weate family

 Early Notables of the Weate family (pre 1700)

-Another 124 words (9 lines of text) are included under the topic Early Weate Notables in all our PDF Extended History products and printed products wherever possible.
+One of the two had the house remodelled with a Georgian elevation of...
+Another 87 words (6 lines of text) are included under the topic Early Weate Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Weate family to the New World and Oceana